Madfater/AutoTemtem/readmes/readme.en.md

 This bot uses OpenCV to image analyze your screen.
 You will not get banned, except for using too exaggerated.
-The bot always uses the first technique in the current version.
+The bot always use the first technique in the current version.
-I will add a function that can customize the technique you want to use.
+I will add a function that can customize.

 ## Setting

 FullScreen or borderless
-Language: Chinese or English(in the future)
+Language: Chinese or English
 Resolution: 1920x1080
 UI resolution: 1080